christianzhou1/skysync/readme.md

 - Use `npm run generate:api:local` for builds when backend is not running
 - TypeScript is used for type safety
 - React 19 with modern hooks and functional components
+- Mobile-responsive design with conditional rendering based on screen size
+- Tab-based navigation for mobile/tablet devices

 ### API Client Generation